-There is an abundance of free online courses to get you started in UX design.
-Online platforms like CareerFoundry, Linkedin Learning, and Gymnasiu, all offer free courses or free versions of their longer programs.
+There is an abundance of free UX design courses to get you started.
+Online platforms like CareerFoundry, Linkedin Learning, and Gymnasiu, all offer free UX courses online or free versions of their longer programs.

 While formal education and certification courses are important for the skills taught and to showcase proficiency to potential employers, the basics of UX design can be self-taught.
 There are a number of free online resources, including online courses and books that help develop online skills.

 3. Can I learn UX design in three months?

 It is possible to learn the fundamentals of UX design in three months, but it depends on your dedication, learning pace, and the amount of time you can devote to learning each day.